nastyademchenko/nastyademchenko/README.md

 - 👋 Hi, I’m @nastyademchenko
 - 👀 I’m interested in knoledge
-- ⚡ Fun fact: i love cats
+- ⚡ Fun fact: i love cats and dogs

 <!---
 nastyademchenko/nastyademchenko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.